Oz the Great and Powerful: Plot

-Oscar, now ruler of Oz, uses his projector to sustain the belief that he is a powerful wizard.
-He presents gifts to his friends: Master Tinker, who helped build his machines, receives Oscar's jackknife while Knuck, the grumpy Munchkin herald who was called "Sourpuss" by Oscar as a running gag throughout the movie, receives a mask with a smiley face; the long-suffering Finley receives Oscar's friendship along with his top hat and China Girl accepts her friends as her new family.
-Finally, Oscar takes Glinda behind the curtains of his projector, thanks her for making him a better person, and they kiss.
+Oscar, now de facto ruler of Oz, resolves to utilize his projector to sustain the illusion of being a powerful wizard.
+Master Tinker, one of the prime leaders of the Ozian resistance who helped construct his machines, receives Oscar's jack-knife while Knuck receives a novelty mask with a smile painted on it; the long-suffering Finley receives Oscar's top hat; and China Girl accepts her friends as her new family.
+Behind the curtains of his projector, Oscar thanks Glinda for profoundly changing his life and personality, and they kiss.